stuartthomas25/JParty/README.md

 4. The questions will download as a csv (spreadsheet) in the style of the template.
 5. Copy the questions into your Google Sheet template
 6. Paste the Google Sheet file ID into the "Game ID" box in JParty.

+### The QR code doesn't work!
+First, make sure you are on the same wireless network as the computer.
+If this still doesn't work, it may be an issue with allowing local devices on the network.
+In this case, you can try another network or try tethering both the phones and the computer to another phone.